 #3 The Pay Debt vs. Invest Debate

 There is an argument that with interest rates so low currently, that it is better to not pay off debt.
 Rather, invest the money and earn a higher return.
 The mathematical argument is that Prime is currently 3.7% and equities historically return around 8%.
+It can also be viable with different rates over longer periods.
 It is a personal decision.
 However, my advice would be to pay off debt first and fast.

 My rationale for why trashing debt is the better option for a new attending: